Prof9/Mega-Man-Star-Force-DX/extra/README How to play.txt

     Button to fire the Mega Buster.
 Avoid moving left or right (if there is a Rock Cube in the way, just power through it).
 Eventually, the other player should be deleted, ending the battle on both sides.
+    Alternatively, you can simply wait out 15 turns, and the battle will automatically end in a draw.

  *  Via Nintendo Wi-Fi Connection: Brother Bands can be formed between Mega Man Star Force DX and the unpatched version without any problems.
 Note that,